 Recall the case of Hallie and the demon.
-The demon will torture every sentient being if Hallie ceases to believe that she sounds exactly like Journey's Steve Perry when she sings "Don't Stop Believin'" in the shower.
-As we emphasized, this fact fails to provide epistemic justification for Hallie's continuing to believe that her singing voice sounds like Steve Perry's.
-A compelling explanation of this failure is that this fact about the consequences of Hallie's belief is wholly unconnected to the truth of the proposition that her singing voice sounds like Steve Perry's.
+The demon will torture every sentient being unless Hallie now believes that the demon's singing voice sounds exactly like Ray Charles's.
+As we emphasized, this fact fails to provide basic epistemic justification for Hallie's believing that the demon sounds exactly like Ray Charles's.
+A compelling explanation of this failure is that this fact about the consequences of Hallie's belief is wholly unconnected to the truth of the proposition that the demon's singing voice sounds like Ray Charles.
 If this diagnosis is right, it suggests that any adequate explanation of the sources of basic epistemic justification will need to appeal in a central way to some link between those sources and true belief.

-We endorse a specific, although highly schematic, account of this link:
+We endorse a specific, although highly schematic, account of this link, which we call: